 The Ballifs refuse to take any credit for Nels’ success.
 “All the credit goes to Nels and his family who instilled a positive mindset and a can-do attitude,” said Polly.
 “He’s always smiling.”

-The Ballifs will miss the store, and seeing Nels’ every day.
+The Ballifs say they will miss the store, and seeing Nels’ smiling face every day.
 “Nels is like a fourth son to us,” shared Leonard.
 “He’s become a lifelong friend.”